-Samsung interested in acquiring webOS from HP?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung interested in acquiring webOS from HP?Alex Wagner - Editorial Director of News and Content

 The future of webOS has been in limbo ever since HP announced earlier this month that it would discontinue operations on webOS hardware in Q4 2011.
 Many think that HP will end up licensing the platform to other manufacturers, but a new report from the rumor mill claims that one company in particular may have its eyes set on webOS.
 According to Digitimes and its "sources from notebook players," Samsung is thinking about acquiring webOS from HP in order to "compete head on against Apple and Google."
 Neither HP nor Samsung commented on the rumor.